Rubén Muñoz--Bertrand

 Preprints

-1. p-adic cohomology theories and point couting, draft updated on June 26, 2023, comments welcome!
+1. p-adic cohomology theories and point counting, draft updated on June 26, 2023, comments welcome!

 2. Introduction à la théorie des groupes, online version updated on September 06, 2024.